 A business name is a trading name and registration of a business name is obligatory, if any individual or partnership (whether composed of individuals or bodies corporate or any combination of both) or any body corporate carries on business under a name other than their own true names.
 Its purpose is to make public the identities of those individuals, partnerships or corporate bodies being the legal entity behind the business name.
 No new legal entity is created when the business name is registered.
 Creation of a business name doesn't provide limited liability.
 A business name doesn't have to file annual accounts.

-An external company is where a company incorporated in a foreign jurisdiction establishes a Branch in Ireland.
-Since June 1st - The registration of a Place of Business has been discontinued in the Companies Act 2014.
+An external company registration is where a company incorporated in a foreign jurisdiction establishes a Branch in Ireland.

 A company is a legal entity separate and distinct from those who own or run the company.
 In order to Incorporate a Company a number of required steps must be followed.
 A Form A1 is completed and submitted with a memorandum and articles of association.